ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ...
 ```

-Finally, the is is possible to add a dedicated selection field using the `@UI.selectionField.position` annotation.
+Finally, the it is possible to add a dedicated selection field using the `@UI.selectionField.position` annotation.
 The resulting CDS entity, including the annotations, is shown in the following listing.

 ```abap